HarryHelsing/Emerge/README.md

 Create player attack which deals damage and destroys obstacles

 ## Controls
+Use WASD to change direction
-arrow keys to move
+Press J to move one square in that direction
-hold z plus arrow keys to attack
+Press K to attack in that direction
+Press L to "leap" two squares in that direction
+Press ; to summon in that direction